-During Q1 2016, Daytal Resources Spain, S.L. ("Daytal"), an indirect wholly-owned subsidiary of the Company, entered into two unsecured debt facilities with local Spanish banks for total loan proceeds of
+Subsequent to September 30, 2015, Daytal Resources Spain, S.L. ("Daytal"), an indirect wholly-owned subsidiary of the Company, entered into two unsecured debt facilities with local Spanish banks for total loan proceeds of \$1,650.

-\$1,650.
 The first facility is fully drawn at \$750, which matures on July 30, 2016, carries an interest rate of 2.25% per annum and is fully repayable on a quarterly basis up to maturity.
 The second facility is an increase in Daytal's working capital operating line by \$900.

-The Company completed an agreement with respect to the payment of \$1,047 that will increase the Company's ownership in the Valtreixal Mine to 51%.
+Subsequent to September 30, 2015, the Company completed an agreement with respect to the payment of \$1,047 that will increase the Company's ownership in the Valtreixal Mine to 51%.
 The Company made a payment of \$150 on December 19, 2015, and is required to make monthly payments of \$75 beginning in January 2016 and ending in May 2016 followed by a final payment of \$522 in June 2016.
 Almonty will own 51% of the Valtreixal Mine upon completion of the installment payments and has an irrevocable option to acquire the balance of the ownership interest in the Valtreixal Mine for an additional payment of \$1,532.